shernandezp/Security/README.md

-﻿# ReThinkMarket
+﻿# Security

-The project was generated using the [Clean.Architecture.Solution.Template](https://github.com/jasontaylordev/ReThinkMarket) version 8.0.0-preview.7.2.
+The project was generated using the [Clean.Architecture.Solution.Template](https://github.com/jasontaylordev/Security) version 8.0.0-preview.7.2.

 ## Build